Reis in Scrabble and Meaning

 Noun

-reis f or m (plural reizen, diminutive reisje n)
+reis f (plural reizen, diminutive reisje n)

 1. travel